 Like you, we had no idea who to trust for movie or tv advice.

-That’s why we built Cinemaholic, an entertainment news site written by real experts, not anonymous reviewers.
-Our writers are not just movie or tv fans; they study all aspects of filmmaking in order to curate articles that you can trust.
+That’s why we built Cinemaholic, an entertainment news site written by real experts.
+Our writers are not just movie or tv journalists, but they are so much more.
+Every writer in our team is inherently a student of cinema.

-As one of the fastest growing info-entertainment websites in the world, we have a team of dedicated writers — from anime connoisseurs to film graduates — sharing the most relevant news and well-researched articles with you.
+As one of the fastest growing entertainment news sites in the world, we have a team of dedicated writers — from anime connoisseurs to film graduates — sharing the most relevant news and well-researched articles with you.
 We take pride in taking an in-depth look at every movie or tv show that is popular among fans.
 So, if you have a short attention span, we may not be the right website for you.

 At Cinemaholic, we believe in refining and redefining your taste in cinema.